-- The draft Cardiff Strategic Framework (The Framework) brings together the NSW Government Movement and Place Framework and the Lake Macquarie City Council Local Strategic Planning Statement to identify the opportunities in Cardiff centre and the surrounding neighbourhood.
+- The Cardiff Strategic Framework (The Framework) brings together the NSW Government Movement and Place Framework and the Lake Macquarie City Council Local Strategic Planning Statement to identify the opportunities in Cardiff centre and the surrounding neighbourhood.

 - The draft Framework is developed through an understanding of the existing and desired future character of Cardiff.
 Its implementation is set out in the accompanying draft Area Plan and draft Transport Management Plan, also on Exhibition.

 - The proposed Main Walk, new public spaces, active transport upgrades and street tree planting program would all serve to create a new Cardiff identity that is high amenity with increased walkability, reduced parking demand and increased pedestrian-based trade that supports community wellbeing and connection.

 - In turn, high amenity street environments become a catalyst for further private investment in new dwellings, commercial buildings and new business.